ms-iot/content/en-US/Samples/DriverLab2.md

 * An `ACPITABL.dat` file will be generated in the same directory(`C:\Program Files (x86)\Windows Kits\10\Tools\x86\ACPIVerify\`).
 Verify that this file has been generated.

+{% include note.html text="You can update the ACPITABL.dat only in the test images currently and this will not work on retail signed images" %}

 In the next section you will use these files (**ACPITABL.dat**, **gpiokmdfdemo.inf**, and **gpiokmdfdemo.sys**) to install the driver on the Windows IoT Core device.

 ## Next Step